-Dave McInnis Vincent currently resides and works independantly within his home studio/shop near Port Alberni, BC.
-His work is a constant examination of his Celtic and Indiginous ethnic background, technical and artistic skills, through which he constantly recognizes the association between struggling through mistakes and eventual successes while moving forward in developing his abilities and realizing his journey to the final product...
+Dave Vincent currently resides with his partner Gail and works independantly within his home studio/shop on the West Coast.
+His work is a constant examination of his technical and artistic skills, through which he recognizes the necessity for struggle in order to achieve success through the eventual building on and rising above challenges as very important steps in developing ones abilities and realizing an often successful journey to the final product...

 Many thanks to Artist Sandra Semchuk for the "Seed"

 and Writer Professor Kearnon Kanne for her strength and knowledge.